Breast Care Center

 Genetic Counseling: The MMC Cancer Risk and Prevention Clinic provides a certified genetic counselor and medical oncologist to help guide breast cancer risk reduction and treatment decisions through risk assessment, genetic testing and counseling.
 This is important for women with a family history of breast cancer or other special concerns.

 Survivorship care plans are given to patients who have completed their cancer treatment.
 These care plans provide a summary of treatment received, potential late effects, their symptoms and treatment, recommendations for future cancer screening, psychosocial and financial effects, recommendations for a healthy lifestyle and referrals for future follow-up care.

 Bridges Breast Cancer Survivorship Clinic is designed to meet the unique needs of the survivor.
-Working collaboratively with the Breast Care Center and Maine Center for Cancer Medicine, our multidisciplinary team is dedicated to assisting breast cancer survivors in living a healthy life after cancer.
+Working collaboratively with the Breast Care Center and New England Cancer Specialists, our multidisciplinary team is dedicated to assisting breast cancer survivors in living a healthy life after cancer.

 Bridges Survivorship Educational Classes are a series of classes offered to all survivors, family, caregivers, and friends that addresses the most common issues facing survivors today.
 Held weekly for 90 minutes, each class focuses on a different topic.
 The series is designed to allow the survivor to enter the series at any point and participate in as many classes as desired.
 Classes currently being offered include:

 - Introduction to Cancer Survivorship

 - On the Other Side of Cancer: Fear of Recurrence, Living with Uncertainty, and Your New Range of Emotions

 - Bring Back That Loving Feeling: Sexuality and Intimacy after Cancer

 - Your Career after Cancer: Returning to Work